wxs/cherylhsu.ca/content/post/2020-11-27-cracking-open.md

 It has catalyzed a process of reconnection ever since.
 I’ve had time to process this experience and learn about somatic processing and the traumas that are enfleshed.
 When I arrive back to it, I notice how the resonating threads of my self-directed masters are weaved together here.

-But in that moment, I was relishing in the shock and sense of alienation from my body.
+But in that present moment, I was relishing in the shock and sense of alienation from my body.
 What was this strange, monstrous territory below my neck, and what possessed me in this fierce and animal-like way?

 This experience invited a newfound curiosity about my body.
 A crack had opened up in the ground, revealing a deep and ancient well.
 Afterwards, I looked at my body as this mysterious new landscape, a dark forest that was beckoning me in.
 And I knew that I needed to crawl rather than walk in this shadowy territory, that I couldn’t just explore it through my mind and my thoughts.
 What is the container of the body, and where does it root down?
 I sense that the well I’ve uncovered is a deep channel that descends down to dark and primordial waters.
 There, the shadows and the monsters lie, the woman with the wet black hair, at the bottom of the well.